Silverman-Lab/Interval-Null-DE-DA/README.md

 ## Notes on Analysis

 1. Under `project_code/output` the intermediate files can be found, thus re-analysis is not needed.
-However, here are details on how to recreate these files if needed:
+However, here are details on how to recreate these files and make figures if needed:
    1. figure_2: First run `bash run_all.sh`, then run `Rscript make_plot_2.R`, then make the figure using the ipython notebook
    2. figure_3: First run `Rscript make_plot_3_data.R`, then make the figure using the ipython notebook
    3. figure_s2: First run `Rscript make_plot_S2_data.R`, then run `Rscript make_plot_S2.R`, then make the figure using the ipython notebook